Belief and motivation

-Many smokers are said to be dependent on cigarettes because they know the real risks of disease involved but still smoke frequently and find it very difficult to quit.
+Many smokers are said to be dependent on cigarettes, because although they know the real risks of disease involved they still smoke frequently and find it very difficult to quit.

-Various ways have been suggested to help people quit, including using ‘nicotine replacement therapy’ (patches and gums).
+Various ways have been suggested to help people quit, including using nicotine replacement therapy (eg. patches and gums).
 While all these forms of assistance may be beneficial, the most important factors in successfully quitting are having the motivation to quit and the self-belief that you can do so.

-Visit the UK Government’s www.gosmokefree.co.uk or phone the National Health Service Helpline: 0800169 0169.
+Visit the UK National Health Service’s www.nhs.uk/smokefree or phone the National Health Service Helpline: 0800169 0169.
 The National Health Pregnancy Smoking Helpline also offers quitting advice and support to pregnant women on 0800 169 9169.